Svitavy: Transport

 Svitavy is a transport hub of the area.
-It is well-connected by rail to other parts of the Czech Republic, including regular connections to Brno and Prague.
-EuroCity and InterCity trains pass through Svitavy without stopping, but some stop at Česká Třebová, a short distance from Svitavy on the same line.
-The town also has an intercity bus station with services to various destinations.
-Two major highways cross just north of Svitavy, E461/43, which goes through the town to Brno and Vienna, and E442/35 going east–west.
+It is well-connected by rail to other parts of the Czech Republic as it is located on the Prague–Brno railway line.
+It also lies on a line of local importance to Skuteč.

+The town has an intercity bus station with services to various destinations.
+Two first class roads cross just north of Svitavy: the I/43 road (part of the European route E461), which connects the town with Brno, and the I/35 road (part of the European route E442), which replaces the unfinished section of the D35 motorway from Olomouc to the Hradec Králové Region.

 Culture

 The Czech Esperanto Association is based in the town.
 It is a follower of several clubs from the first half of the 20th century, re-established in 1969.
 It co-organizes regional Esperanto meetings, organizes Children's Days, and manages the Esperanto Museum in Svitavy.

 Since 2011, Svitavy hosts the annual music festival Rosnička.

 The Town Museum and Gallery was founded in 1894 and it is based in its current premises since 1947.
 It includes permanent exhibition "From the History of Washing Technology" and an exhibition about the life of local native Oskar Schindler.

 The multifunctional cultural centre Fabrika was created by reconstruction of a former textile factory from 1926.
 It is a social centre with a theatre hall and a library.